 All the products in the minibar are Estonian and every room has a Cupsolo machine for making a decent cup of coffee.

 And that’s not the end of the story.
 Every floor has a lounge area where you can entertain your guests or have a business meeting.
-The ‘library’ provides story book as well as books about culture and history in various languages.
+The ‘library’ provides story books as well as good culture and history reads in various languages.

 The breakfast is special too.
 Service comes with a smile from a waitress who keeps on topping up your tea or coffee cup.
 Choices include organic porridge, local dried sausage, crispy bacon, fresh croissants to name but a few.

 On your way out, the receptionist smiles broadly and asks whether you enjoyed your stay?

 You would be pressed to say anything other than “How could I not have?”